 Human Subjects Research

 Clarkson University maintains an Institutional Review Board (IRB) with the mandate of protecting the rights and welfare of humans who participate in research.
-All activities related to human subjects research must initially be reviewed and approved or exempted by the Clarkson University IRB whether they are conducted by faculty, staff, assistants, students, or any other research collaborator.
+Federal guidelines require that any research related to human subjects that makes generalizable claims and/or will be presented publicly (including research in the classroom) must initially be reviewed and approved or exempted by the Clarkson University IRB, whether it is conducted by faculty, staff, assistants, students, or any other research collaborator.

-Protocols must be submitted to the Division of Research by noon, at least two weeks prior to the selected meeting date below in order to allow the IRB Chair time to pre-review protocols.
+Protocols must be submitted to Sponsored Research Services no later than noon (12:00PM EST) on the submission deadline date (two weeks prior to the selected meeting date) in order to allow the IRB Chair time to pre-review protocols.
 Protocols with significant issues may require revision before being accepted for review by the full IRB.
 Please note that any required revisions, as a result of the pre-review, would need to be completed no later than one week prior to the selected meeting date.

 *Dates are subject to change and will be posted accordingly*